Jean Hamlin: History

 The English found him at St Thomas in late 1683 and HMS Francis attacked.
 They were fired on not only by the 32-gun Trompeuse but by the Danish fort, which infuriated the English.
 Finally the English captured and burned Trompeuse, which exploded and set fire to another vessel left in the harbor.
 (Note: This was the Trinity, formerly Santissima Trinidad, which had been abandoned by pirate and buccaneer Bartholomew Sharp in 1681.)
 Hamlin escaped and Esmit protected him at Charlotte Amalie yet again.
-Hamlin formed a new crew late in 1684 for his ship La Nouvelle Trompeuse (The New Trickster), which had been fitted out in New England.
+Hamlin formed a new crew late in 1684 for his ship La Nouvelle Trompeuse (The New Trickster), (Note: Some sources say the new ship was named La Résolution.) which had been fitted out in New England.
 Esmit was removed from his post by exasperated Danish officials in October 1684, so Hamlin left for his old refuge at Île-à-Vache, and then to Brazil.
 There are few records of his subsequent activities, though almost fifty of his former crew signed aboard the ships of buccaneer Jacob Evertson and privateer Jan Willems, who had previously refused to hunt down Hamlin.
 After Willems and Evertson died in early 1688, their remaining crew (some of them formerly Hamlin's) sailed with Captain Peterson.
+Hamlin may have sailed with Francois Le Sage for a time.
+Afterward he reportedly married on St. Thomas in 1688 and lived there until his death in 1696.

 The original Trompeuse which burned at St. Thomas was reportedly found by divers in 1990 but its authenticity is disputed.
 Legends persist that Hamlin's loot – "treasure room was full of silver … over 24,000 pounds there" – is still aboard.